hpc2n/linux-command-line-101/docs/cli.md

     [x_birbr@tetralith3 ~]$
     ```

+    If you do not have permission to open or modify a file, the error message will include the phrase `Permission denied`.

-!!!
-Success "Keypoints"
+!!! summary "Keypoints"

     - A shell is a special user program.
 It is an interface between the keyboard and the operating system that takes input from the user and sends it to the OS, which then performs the actions requested.
-    - We will use ``bash`` in this course.
+    - We will use `bash` in this course.
-    - You can run programs from the shell by entering commands at the command-line prompt.
+    - You can run programs from the shell by entering commands at the command-line interface, or CLI.
-    - There are many advantages to using the shell, particularly the ability to automate repetitive tasks and combine smaller tasks in a script, as well as the speed of executing commands compared with the often more resource-heavy GUI.
+    - There are many advantages to using the shell, particularly the ability to automate repetitive tasks and combine smaller tasks in a script, as well as the speed of executing commands compared with the more resource-intensive GUI.
 The shell is also easier to use remotely.
     - A difficulty with the shell can be finding out which commands exist and how to run them.